Pesto is a delicious addition to chicken, sandwiches, and pasta.

 You can always buy your pesto at the store, but it is so easy to make and tastes so much better!
 If you don’t have fresh basil growing in your garden, you can purchase it in your produce section.

 This recipe is so easy because you just throw all of the ingredients into the food processor at the same time.
 And then hit pulse!

 It is that quick and easy.
 It is then ready to use on all kinds of fun things.

-Some of the favorites I have shared here on the blog before are Pesto Chicken, Chicken Pesto Pizza, Tomato Pesto and Mozzarella Tart, Sundried Tomato and Pesto Flatbread, Baked Ziti with Spinach and Sausage, Basil Tomato Tart and Pasta with Pesto and Sundried Tomatotes.
+Some of the favorites I have shared here on the blog before are Pesto Chicken, Chicken Pesto Pizza, Tomato Pesto and Mozzarella Tart, Flatbread Pizza, Baked Ziti with Spinach and Sausage, Basil Tomato Tart and Pasta with Pesto and Sundried Tomatotes.
 Just a few recipes to get you started!